Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

-Another advantage of contests is the fact that they can be set up anytime; from Christmas and Easter to Black Friday and Cyber Monday.
+Another advantage of contests is the fact that they can be set up anytime – whether it’s during Christmas or Easter, Black Friday or Cyber Monday.

 As long as you pour all your creativity into them and offer your audience something irresistible, the benefits can be stunning.